crystaldb/autodba/prometheus/Readme.md

 3. **Potential Timeouts:**
    - If the query stays in the queue for too long and isn't executed within a reasonable timeframe, it may time out.
 This can lead to errors or failures in the client making the request

-4. **System Load:**
-   - Excessive queuing can strain system resources, particularly memory and CPU, as Prometheus needs to manage the queue and handle the waiting queries.
-Prolonged queuing can also increase the risk of other performance degradation issues.

 ### How to Change the `query-max-concurrency` Setting